Santa Rosa Fire Lawsuit

 What Should I Do If I Lost a Loved One Due to the Fires?

 The damage caused by the fires in Northern California is catastrophic.
-The Tubbs fire in Sonoma County alone has caused as many as 20 deaths thus far.
+The Tubbs fire in Sonoma County alone has caused as many as 44 deaths.
 The Atlas fire in Napa County has destroyed over 50,000 acres, while the Cherokee and Nuns fires also threaten thousands of homes.
 Additionally, several other fires continue to burn as well.

 If you lost loved ones, sustained injuries or lost your home due to these fires, then you may be able to file a claim for compensation.
 Our San Francisco personal injury attorneys are currently investigating whether PG&E may be liable for these blazes.